 Procurement

+Purchase of such items with school nutrition service funds shall be done consistent with methods authorized by federal regulation (7 C.F.R. §3016.36).

 The contract or purchase is for replacement parts where the need cannot be reasonably anticipated and stockpiling is not feasible.

 The contract is for proprietary items for resale.